+One week after

-Service Post-B'nai Mitzvah Experience Evaluation
+Service Post-B'nai Mitzvah Experience Survey

 After Service Register for 8th or 9th grade with the Religious School

 Glossary of Hebrew Terms

-Aliyah (Aliyot) Literal meaning: "to go up".
-This word is also used in two ways: (1) to reference the blessings before and after the Torah, and also to refer to a set of verses of Torah (a minimum of 3) that are chanted Avodah worship Bar (Mitzvah) .son of (commandment) Bat (Mitzvah) .daughter of (commandment) Beit Sefer . school Bimah elevated platform in sanctuary from which the service is conducted B'nai Mitzvah children of the commandments; can refer to a group of boys or boys and girls (plural of Bar & Bat Mitzvah) B'not children of the commandments; refers to a group comprised only of girls (plural of Bat Mitzvah) D'var Torah word of Torah; this refers to the speech given during the Bar/Bat Mitzvah service, or any service, that teaches a lesson from the Torah portion Tikkun Olam repairing the world Haftarah .a reading from the book of prophets or writings, selected to correspond with the weekly Torah portion Kavod .respect Kippah (Kippot) .head covering(s); also called yarmulkes (in Yiddish) Minyan Mitzvah .the minimum number of people necessary for some religious practices, including certain prayers of the worship service .commandment Parashah .
-Sabbath; Friday at sunset through Saturday one hour after sunset
+Aliyah (Aliyot).....
+Literal meaning: "to go up".
+This word is also used in

+two ways: (1) to reference the blessings before and after the Torah, and also to refer to a set of verses of

+Torah (a minimum of 3) that are chanted

+Avodah..... worship

+Bar (Mitzvah)..... son of (commandment)

+Bat (Mitzvah)..... daughter of (commandment)

+Beit Sefer..... school

+Bimah..... elevated platform in sanctuary from which the service

+is conducted

+B'nai Mitzvah..... children of the commandments; can refer to a group of

+boys or boys and girls (plural of Bar & Bat Mitzvah)

+B'not...... children of the commandments; refers to a group

+comprised only of girls (plural of Bat Mitzvah)

+D'var Torah..... word of Torah; this refers to the speech given during

+the Bar/Bat Mitzvah service, or any service, that

+teaches a lesson from the Torah portion

+Tikkun Olam..... repairing the world

+Haftarah..... a reading from the book of prophets or writings,

+selected to correspond with the weekly Torah portion

+Kavod..... respect

+Kippah (Kippot)...... head covering(s); also called yarmulkes (in Yiddish)

+Minyan..... the minimum number of people necessary for some

+religious practices, including certain prayers of the

+worship service

+Mitzvah..... commandment

+Parashah......
+Torah portion

+Shabbat.....
+Sabbath; Friday at sunset through Saturday one hour

+after sunset

-Simchah happy occasion
+Simchah..... happy occasion

-Tallit (Tallitot) prayer shawl(s)
+Tallit (Tallitot)..... prayer shawl(s)

-Torah scroll containing the 5 books of Moses
+Torah..... scroll containing the 5 books of Moses

 Explanation of Hebrew Terms

+Torah

+The Torah is made up of the 5 Books of Moses and includes: Genesis, Exodus, Leviticus, Numbers and Deuteronomy.
+Each student will receive a Torah portion (Parashah) which corresponds directly to the week of his/her Bar/Bat Mitzvah.
+The date and portion are determined using the Hebrew Calendar; each week has a portion assigned to it, ensuring that the entire Torah is read or studied during the course of each year.
+Your child will have the opportunity to study his/her portion to prepare their D'var Torah and then learn specific Aliyot to chant from the Torah scroll in Hebrew.

+Please see below for explanations.